 Investments in Redmond's transportation system are made using a variety of revenue sources.
 Each revenue source has been forecasted through 2050.
 The forecast makes assumptions about basic considerations, such as the state of the economy, whether the City would continue to devote that revenue source to transportation, new revenue sources, and rate changes.
 The first five years of the TFP revenue forecast are derived from the revenue projections in the 2026-2030 Capital Investment Program (CIP) approved through the Budgeting by Priorities process in 2024.
-The remaining years (2031-2050) are calculated based on a flat rate (does not include inflation) to match revenue projections to moderate growth in revenues that reflect a conservatively growing economy and do not include any increases to rates or new sources of revenue.
+The remaining years (2031-2050) are calculated based on a flat rate (does not include inflation) to match revenue projections.